What is mpox—and should you be worried?

 If you are exposed to the virus, the vaccine used to eradicate smallpox could help protect against mpox.
 (No, mpox isn’t the same thing as smallpox.
 In this family of viruses, mpox is a less harmful cousin of smallpox.)
 In fact, one reason why mpox cases may be popping up is that routine smallpox vaccinations ended in 1972.
 So, immunity among the population may be waning.

-The U.S. Food and Drug Administration (FDA) approved the JYNNEOS two-dose vaccine for the prevention of both smallpox and mpox.
-(The second dose should be given four weeks after the first dose.)
-Observational studies suggest the vaccine is about 85 percent effective against mpox.
-Immunization can help prevent infections within four days of exposure.
+The U.S. Food and Drug Administration (FDA) has approved the single-dose ACAM2000 vaccine and the JYNNEOS two-dose vaccine for the prevention of both smallpox and mpox.
+(The second dose of JYNNEOS should be given four weeks after the first dose.)
+Immunization can help prevent infections if given up to 14 days after exposure, though it’s ideally given within 4 days.
 Being vaccinated could also result in a milder mpox infection.

 But the CDC does not recommend routine immunization against mpox.
 The vaccine is only for those considered to be at high risk of infection.